Caparrini/mloptimizer/docs/sections/introduction.rst

 Step 1: Select and Setup the Algorithm to Optimize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MLOptimizer uses a wrapper for the algorithm for classification or regression that is going to be optimized.
+MLOptimizer uses a wrapper, `SklearnOptimizer`, for the algorithm for classification or regression that is going to be optimized.
-It currently supports the following wrappers and their corresponding algorithms:
+It currently have default hyperparameter spaces the following algorithms:

-- `TreeOptimizer`: Decision Tree Classifier from scikit-learn
+- `DecisionTreeClassifier`: Decision Tree Classifier from scikit-learn
-- `RandomForestOptimizer`: Random Forest Classifier from scikit-learn
+- `RandomForestClassifier`: Random Forest Classifier from scikit-learn
-- `ExtraTreesOptimizer`: Extra Trees Classifier from scikit-learn
+- `ExtraTreesClassifier`: Extra Trees Classifier from scikit-learn
-- `GradientBoostingOptimizer`: Gradient Boosting Classifier from scikit-learn
+- `GradientBoostingClassifier`: Gradient Boosting Classifier from scikit-learn
-- `SVCClassifierOptimizer`: Support Vector Classifier from scikit-learn
+- `SVC`: Support Vector Classifier from scikit-learn
-- `KerasClassifierOptimizer`: Keras Classifier
+- `KerasClassifier`: Custom Keras Classifier class
-- `XGBClassifierOptimizer`: XGBoost Classifier
+- `XGBClassifier`: XGBoost Classifier

-Let’s assume that we want to fine-tune the decision tree classifier from scikit-learn, wrapped in `TreeOptimizer`.
+Let’s assume that we want to fine-tune the decision tree classifier from scikit-learn, wrapped in `SklearnOptimizer`.

-To instantiate the wrapper, you need to specify the dataset to work with, the input features (as a matrix), and the output features (as a column).
+To instantiate the wrapper, you need to specify the class of the machine learning algorithm, the dataset to work with, the hyperparameter space (fixed and evolvable), the input features (as a matrix), and the output features (as a column).

 The wrapper has a variable with the set of hyperparameters to be explored.
-For the case of the decision tree classifier in `TreeOptimizer`, the default hyperparameters and their exploration ranges are:
+For the case of the decision tree classifier in `DecisionTreeClassifier` from `sklearn.tree` the default hyperparameters and their exploration ranges are:

 - `min_samples_split`, range [2, 50]